Catalyst Analytics R

 • Model — scenario runs with stated parameters

-• Export — tables + documentation artifacts (for review and reuse)
+• Export — tables and documentation artifacts for review and reuse

 How it connects to other modules